Pulletop bushfire

-The Pulletop bushfire, officially referred to as the Wandoo fire, started on the 6 February 2006 in hot dry and windy weather conditions approximately 30 km southeast of Wagga Wagga in the Australian state of New South Wales.
+The Pulletop bushfire, officially referred to as the Wandoo fire, started on 6 February 2006 in hot dry and windy weather conditions approximately 30 km southeast of Wagga Wagga in the Australian state of New South Wales.
 The fire was thought to have been started by sparks from a tractor on a property at Pulletop which quickly got out of control.
 The New South Wales Rural Fire Service declared a bushfire emergency and the Hume Highway was closed late in the afternoon with fears that the fire would threaten the towns of Humula, Book Book, Livingstone and Kyeamba after 10 km2 of farmland was burnt.
 By 7 February 2006 milder conditions helped firefighters to control the fire burning in inaccessible country.

 Overview

 Over 9000 ha of farmland was burnt and the following damage reported: